-- Weekly whole school worship assemblies explore traditions and beliefs and also support RE learning in class.
-In addition, these assemblies also recognise key festivals and special times, for example an assembly about Eid. - In Reception, children have a special week each term where they learn about a different festival or special day within a religion, for example Diwali.
-This learning is shared with KS1. - Pupils are encouraged to share knowledge about their Religion or key festivals in their culture within their class and to the whole school. - We have a close relationship to the local church (St Anne's Church).
-The Reverend leads assembly at least once a half term and works with the school to support events such as Harvest Festival and the school Christmas carol concert. - > The children have the option to take part in collective worship. - > The school may go on visits to places of worship to further develop knowledge and experience. - Teachers are encouraged to ask varied and differentiated questions; ones which encourage deeper questions and give children space for their own thoughts, ideas and concerns. - At the end of every RE topic, children in Y1 and Y2 reflect on what they have learnt and what more they would like to find out.
+- We hold assemblies or events that recognise key festivals and special times, for example an assembly about Eid, a Harvest Festival and a whole school Diwali Day. - We hold weekly RE lessons across the school, using the Discovery RE programme of study to support us. - Pupils are encouraged to share knowledge about their Religion or key festivals in their culture within their class and to the whole school. - We have a close relationship to the local church (St Anne's Church).
+The Reverend leads assembly at least once a half term and works with the school to support events such as Harvest Festival and the school Christmas carol concert. - > The children have the option to take part in collective worship. - > The school may go on visits to places of worship to further develop knowledge and experience. - Teachers are encouraged to ask varied and differentiated questions; ones which encourage deeper questions and give children space for their own thoughts, ideas and concerns.